mattermost/mattermost-handbook/operations/business-operations/analytics.md

   * Detractors (score 0-6) are unhappy customers who can damage your brand and impede growth through negative word-of-mouth
 * Net Promoter Score = % Promoters - % Detractors
   * NPS ranges from -100 (if every customer is a Detractor) to 100 (if every customer is a Promoter)
-* Mattermost's NPS is based off of a 1-10 ranking provided from customers
+* Mattermost's NPS is based off of a 1-10 ranking provided by customers
   * If a customer provides a ranking more than once in a day, we take the last ranking of the day for NPS
 * [NPS Overview](https://mattermost.looker.com/dashboards/16)